-UWA recognises its important connection with the Perth Festival, having founded the festival in 1953 from the University’s annual summer school entertainment nights as a ‘festival for the people’.
+UWA recognises its important connection to Perth Festival, having founded the festival in 1953 from the University’s annual summer school entertainment nights as a ‘festival for the people’.

-UWA respects the important role that Perth Festival plays as a not-for-profit multi-arts festival that brings world-class performance, music, film, visual arts and literary events to Perth every summer.
-The future provision of the Perth Festival will be a key area of investigation in the planning process and associated community engagement.
+UWA respects the important role that Perth Festival plays as a not-for-profit multi-arts festival bringing world-class performance, music, film, visual arts, and literary events to Perth every summer.

 What consultants has the University engaged to undertake this planning work?